alittlepilgrim/bible-book-clipper/README.md

 	1. Launch the script.
 	2. It will open the first chapter in Safari.
 	3. Wait until you hear your recorded “Next” cue.
-	4. Say your voice command (e.g., “Next”) to trigger Shift + Option + O using macOS Voice Control or another tool.
+	4. This voice command (e.g., “Next”) will trigger Shift + Option + O using macOS Voice Control or another tool which will trigger the Obsidian Webclipper.
 	5. Repeat for each chapter.

 ⸻